home-assistant/developers.home-assistant/docs/integration_fetching_data.md

 ## Separate polling for each individual entity

 Some APIs will offer an endpoint per device.
 It sometimes won't be possible to map a device from your API to a single entity.
-If you create multiple entities from a single API device endpoint, please see the preivous section.
+If you create multiple entities from a single API device endpoint, please see the previous section.

 If you can map exactly one device endpoint to a single entity, you can fetch the data for this entity inside the `update()`/`async_update()` methods.
 Make sure polling is set to `True` and Home Assistant will call this method regularly.